Byron/gitoxide/DEVELOPMENT.md

      best ported to the loose ref database as well.
 That way, there would be one API governing both, unifying sharing on the `repo()`.
    - Ref databases could have methods like `find_in_namespace()' along with the current ones, whereas the current ones delegate to the ones with namespace which may be `None`, to accommodate for the fact that most won't use namespaces.

+2. **Parameterize some sort of Policy into linked::ODB/compound::ODB**
+   - First off, this needs an experiment to try it out quickly.
+   - **thoughts**
+      - Depending on the actual implementation of `Policy`, `Repository/Easy` will or will not be thread-safe.
+This excludes using a `Box<…>` there as it has different trait bounds (once with and once without `Send + Sync`.
+I would like to avoid more feature toggles in `git-repository`, but could live with it.
+      - `Repository` would end up with type parameters if feature toggles aren't used, which could be compensated for with typedefs for the few known policies.
+However, this would also lead in a type-explosion for `Easy` and may force it to have a type parameter too.
+      - To keep the `Repository` free of type parameters we could boil policies down to typical policies, like Eager, Lazy, LazyThreadSafe, PooledLazy, PooledLazyThreadSafe, all with different tradeoffs.
+On that level, maybe 3 to 5 feature toggles would work, but who likes feature toggles especially if they aren't additive?
+      - `contains(oid)` is not actually exposed in any trait and not used much in `git` either, even though it is optimized for by loading pack data only on demand.
+We, however, use `git_pack::Bundle` as smallest unit, which is a mapped index _and_ data file, thus forcing more work to be done in some cases.
+There is only one multi-pack index per repository, but that would force all packs to be loaded if it was implemented similarly, but that shows that Bundle's probably aren't the right abstraction or have to make their pack data optional.
+If that happens, we definitely need some sort of policy to make this work.
+Definitely put `contains(oid)` into the `Find` trait or a separate trait to enforce us dealing with this and keep multi-pack indices in mind.
+      - Some operations rely on pack-ids and or indices into a vector to find a pack, and this must either be stable or stable for long enough especially in the presence of refreshes.
+      - Can we be sure that there won't be another type parameter in `Repository` for the refs database?
+If yes, we basically say that `ref-table` will work read-only or hides its interior mutability behind RwLocks.
+It's probably going to be the latter as it should be fast enough, but it's sad there is inevitably some loss :/.